iechor/docs/content/language/php/_index.md

 ---
-description: Containerize and develop PHP apps using Docker
+description: Containerize and develop PHP apps using iEchor
 keywords: getting started, php, composer
 title: PHP language-specific guide
 toc_min: 1
 toc_max: 2
 ---

-The PHP language-specific guide teaches you how to create a containerized PHP application using Docker.
+The PHP language-specific guide teaches you how to create a containerized PHP application using iEchor.
 In this guide, you'll learn how to:

 * Containerize and run a PHP application
 * Set up a local environment to develop a PHP application using containers